 In this post, I overview some basic facts about squirrels.
 I cover their lifespan, diet, memory, acrobatics, vocalizations, and deceitful behaviour.

 In the wild, squirrels live very short lives.
 Many don’t make it past the first year.
 According to the Adirondack Ecological Centre, “the mean life expectancy for a grey squirrel at birth is 1-2 years.”
 If they reach adulthood, they live on average 6 years.
 In captivity, they can live up to 20 years of age.

 What Squirrels Eat

 Unlike mice and rats, squirrels are most active in the daytime hours.
 This is why we so often see them scurrying around looking for food.
 If they can find it, squirrels will eat a pound of food per week.
-Given that many of them weigh 1 – 1.5 pounds, this means they eat the equivalent of their body weight in food each week!
+That’s the equivalent of their body weight in food each week!

 With the exception of urban squirrels, squirrels tend to remain in coniferous forests where they can eat and store nuts and seeds.
 Contrary to popular belief, their diet is quite varied.
 In addition to nuts and seeds, they will also eat barks, roots, berries, shoots, flower buds, insects, fruits, mushrooms, salamanders, small rabbits, and frogs.
 They will also chew the twigs of sugar maples to drink the sap inside.

 In urban areas, you can see squirrels eating all sorts.
 I’ve seen them cache donuts in my backyard and biscuits in my neighbours’ empty flower basket.

 Amazing Memory for Food Caches